UtrechtUniversity/yoda/docs/design/external_user_service.md

 ---------------------------------------|--------|-----------------
 `/user/:username/activate/:hash`       | GET    | User activation page.
 Allows the user confirm the creation of their account.
 `/user/:username/activate/:hash`       | POST   | Confirms user activation, sets a password.
 Also sends an e-mail to the creator of the account.
 The user's hash is cleared in the database upon use.
 The only parameter is `password`.
-`/user/change-password`                | GET    | "Change password" page.
-Allows the user to change their password by filling in their username, old and new password.
-`/user/:username/change-password`      | POST   | Confirms "Change password".
-Changes the user's password.
-Parameters are `password` and `new_password`.
 `/user/forgot-password`                | GET    | "Forgot password" page.
 Allows the user to request a password reset link by filling in their username
 `/user/:username/forgot-password`      | POST   | Confirms "forgot password".
 Generates a hash and sends a password reset link to the given username, if it exists.
 The only parameter is `username`.
 `/user/:username/reset-password/:hash` | GET    | Password reset page.
 Allows the user to enter a new password